Panixara/My-Portfolio/README.md

 #### This is the link to my colab
 [colab](https://colab.research.google.com/drive/1pC27AtvC3w-bJndHnob9Kl1XNFbhA7Yv?usp=sharing)

+**PDPA Platform in sport medicine and performance center (SMPC)** (April to May 2023)
+- Designed and developed a **PDPA compliance platform** to manage data privacy for a Sports Medicine and Performance Center
+- Built a prototype database system to manage consent, privacy notices, and data processing activities
+- Presented the project at **Sports Medicine and Exercise Science 2024 (#SMES24)**

+**Some parts of the prototype, tailored for users** **1.
+Informed Consent:**

 ### Work Experiences
 **Teacher Assistant for Data Science major @ Thammasat University**
 - August to December 2024